viogp/viogp.github.io/_posts/2020-07-13-new-screen.md

 ---
 layout: post
 title: New screen
-subtitle: "Setting up in linux a new screen"
+subtitle: "Setting up a new screen in linux"
 tags: [linux, hardware]
 ---